localdevices/pyorc/README.md

 guarantee an easy interoperability with other tools and methods, and allow for lazy computing.

 We are seeking funding for the following frequently requested functionalities:
+* Exports to simple text formats and GIS-compatible layers
+* Exports to augmented reality videos
 * Implementation of additional processing algorithms (STIV and LSPTV)
 * Implementation of several optical methods for reading water levels
 * Improved nighttime / poor weather conditions processing through learning approaches